Vishwanath-Bhavikatti/PES_Assignment_2/README.md

 ## Program execution:
 ### In Visual studio Code :
---> Created a C project in VS Code \n
+--> Created a C project in VS Code

 --> Source functions were written in src file

 --> To compile: I used make command in VS Code terminal which takes care of compiling all the src files --> To run: use .exe file to run (./main.exe in my case)